NREL/MoorPy/docs/structure.rst

    vector.
 The drag force from this current will be added to the weight vector each time the catenary equations are used to solve the mooring line profiles.
-2. XX A steady current that is uniform in the horizontal direction but can change with depth according to a lookup table (typically from an input file following the same format as in MoorDyn.
-This feature is NOT YET IMPLEMENTED.